 Ketterdam: a bustling hub of international trade where anything can be had for the right price—and no one knows that better than criminal prodigy Kaz Brekker.
 Kaz is offered a chance at a deadly heist that could make him rich beyond his wildest dreams.
 But he can’t pull it off alone…

 A sharpshooter who can’t walk away from a wager.

 A Heartrender using her magic to survive the slums.

 A thief with a gift for unlikely escapes.

 Kaz’s crew are the only ones who might stand between the world and destruction—if they don’t kill each other first.

-I went into this with insanely high expectations that nothing could possibly live up to, but ended up still really liking it!
+I went into this with insanely high expectations that nothing could possibly live up to, but ended up still loving it!
 The story’s like the Grisha version of Oceans Eleven?

 Everyone was right — the complex characters were the best part for sure!!!
-And I love how nobody in this story is particularly “good,” either.
-I think Inej might be my favorite character, but I really did love them all.
-Leigh Bardugo is such an amazing storyteller… like I would read an entire book about every character’s backstory at this point.
-(Random, but I super loved all of the ice & snow too.
+The diversity is so well done, too.
+And I love how nobody in this story is particularly “good.”
+I think Inej might be my favorite character, but I really did love them all!
+Leigh Bardugo is such a great storyteller… like I would read an entire book about every character’s backstory at this point.
+(Random, but I super loved all of the ice & snow too!
 A+ setting).

 See my Q&A with author Leigh Bardugo!